 - Are sick or have COVID-19 symptoms (such as fever, a sore throat, chills, cough, shortness of breath, congestion, nausea, or vomiting).

-- Have been in close contact with an individual diagnosed or exhibiting COVID-19 symptoms within the past 14 days.
+- Have been in close contact with an individual diagnosed or exhibiting COVID-19 symptoms.

 - Have been directed to self-isolate or quarantine by a health care provider or public health official.